abelmarnk/Multisig/README.md

 # Multisig
-A solana multisig for governing assets through proposals
+A solana multisig program for governing assets through proposals